 The Atomic Energy and Radiation Protection Act of 2005 [2] and any regulations or guidelines issued by the NRPA under this Act - for example the Radiation Protection Regulations [37] - constitute the primary authority by which radiation exposure is managed at Rössing Uranium.
-The Rio Tinto Standard HO6-Radiation [43] is also applied should this be more stringent than the national guidelines or regulations.
+The Standard HO6-Radiation [43] is also applied should this be more stringent than the national guidelines or regulations.

-Audits on radiation management are conducted from time to time by the NRPA and biennial audits of performance under the Rio Tinto Standard HO6-Radiation are conducted by Rio Tinto.
+Audits on radiation management are conducted from time to time by the NRPA.